Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: DEX liquidity with CEX transient price impact

-The next result shows that the solution to the replication problem in the general case reduces to the solution of a differential Riccati equation, whose solution exists, is unique, and can be obtained efficiently numerically.
+The next result shows that the solution to the LP's problem reduces to the solution of a differential Riccati equation, whose solution exists, is unique, and can be obtained efficiently numerically. \begin{proposition} Let